 Making the Dough

-- Sift the bread flour into a bowl and set aside.
-Melt the lard in the microwave or in a small saucepan, being careful not to let it get over 115 F.
+- Weigh the bread flour using a kitchen scale, then sift it into a bowl and set aside.
+Melt the lard in the microwave or in a small saucepan.

 - Stir together the water, yeast, and sugar in a mixing bowl until blended.